LucasDelfino92/morrowindsharp/modlist.md

   - Hide/disable **higher faction requirements - Morrowind Only.esp**.
 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros: adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
 It includes new bows, crossbows, arrows, bolts and throwing weapons.
 All weapons have been seamlessly integrated into the game world via leveled lists and other means.
 The new Stalhrim items can be crafted in the same way as the vanilla items.
 All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
 - [**Lower First Person Sneak Mode**](https://www.nexusmods.com/morrowind/mods/43108) by Androl: lowers the position of the first person camera when sneaking/crouching, making it easier to tell if you are sneaking.
-- [**One of a Kind - Daedric Weapons Armor and Shields**](https://www.nexusmods.com/morrowind/mods/44923) by mort: edits leveled lists and static spawns to ensure only one copy of each daedric weapon, armor, and shield exists in game.
-Optionally edits a few quests and NPCs to give ebony instead of daedric rewards.
 - [**Projectile Enchant Capacity**](https://www.nexusmods.com/morrowind/mods/46685) by pianobadger: creates balanced enchant values for all projectiles in Morrowind to better make use of the Morrowind Code Patch "Arrow enchanting" option.
 - [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843) by Caeris: adds supply chests, missing temple markers, healing services to healers, disallows you to be a member of both Tribunal Temple and Imperial Cult, adds roleplay options to *some* persuasion quests, and decentralizes the Imperial Cult quests away from Ebonheart.
   - Only install the **No Quest Changes** optional file.